 If you need the money, there's no penalty to start CPP/QPP payments when you turn 65.
-Your payments can't be reduced based on your income level, and you can even share CPP/QPP income with your spouse to possibly reduce your family's tax bill.
+Your payments can't be reduced based on your income level, and you may even share CPP/QPP income with your spouse or common-law partner to help reduce your family's tax bill.
+Remember that your CPP benefits are sheltered from inflation and are guaranteed for the rest of your life.

 How does my age affect the amount of my payout?
 Will continuing to work affect my payments?
 What happens if I'm divorced or widowed?